delight-im/Knowledge/Software Development.md

  * GPS is described to have an accuracy of less than 100m, but usually it is even between 2m and 30m.
  * You should let your method names start with a verb in most cases.
 Examples for arbitrary return types (or none at all) are: `getXxx()`, `setXxx()`, `createXxx()`, `calculateXxx()`, `changeXxx()`, `deleteXxx()`, `removeXxx()`, `startXxx()`, `stopXxx()`, `retrieveXxx()`, `convertXxx()` or `cancelXxx()`.
 Examples for methods returning `boolean` are `isXxx()` and `hasXxx`.
 Notable exceptions are conversions, where you'd often want to use `toXxx()` or `XxxToYyy()`, and methods where nouns are commonly used, such as `length()` or `size()`.
  * Many open source projects that are part of the foundation of modern operating systems and the internet are maintained by a single developer or by a very small team and receive only few donations.
 Such projects include GnuPG by Werner Koch, the Bash shell by Chet Ramey, NTP by Harlan Stenn and OpenSSL.
+ * Singletons are better than purely static classes in that they can implement interfaces, be treated as a normal object and be passed to other methods as a parameter.
+ * Dependency Injection is where components get their dependencies through their constructors or methods instead of creating the instances themselves.
+It makes testing much easier because it lets you mock and replace the dependencies.
+ * "'Dependency Injection' is a 25-dollar term for a 5-cent concept."
+(James Shore)

 ## Charsets and Encodings